-Throughout history, for the most part, only the very wealthy sector of investors, such as angel investors, venture capitalists, “business insiders” had the right to invest and benefit from high-growth/ high ROI companies at the earliest stages, thus getting in “on the ground up”.
+Throughout history, for the most part, only the very wealthy sector of investors (angel investors, venture capitalists, and “business insiders”) had the right to invest and benefit from high-growth/ high ROI companies at the earliest stages, thus getting in “on the ground floor”.

-EquityVest is an investing platform designed to capture the compassion, generosity and vision of the faith-driven community to use business as a way to make this world a better place.
-We are dedicated to helping faith-driven entrepreneurs seeking to run virtuous businesses in all realms of society and especially those seeking to address poverty and extend the gospel through sustainable and transformative businesses around the corner and around the world!
+EquityVest is an investing platform designed to capture the compassion, generosity, and vision of the faith-driven community to use business as a way to make this world a better place.
+We are dedicated to helping faith-driven entrepreneurs seeking to run virtuous businesses in all realms of society, especially those seeking to address poverty and extend the gospel through sustainable and transformative businesses around the corner and around the world!

-We seek to support companies and entrepreneurs who believe that capitalism combined with faith and Christian virtues can generate lasting economic, social, environmental and spiritual benefits and act as a tempering agent against selfishness and greed.
-We also believe such an approach advances social justice and inclusion lifting individuals and whole communities out of material poverty while expressing God’s tangible love.
+We seek to support companies and entrepreneurs who believe that capitalism combined with faith and Christian virtues can generate lasting economic, social, environmental, and spiritual benefits as well as act as a tempering agent against selfishness and greed.
+We also believe such an approach advances social justice and inclusion, lifting individuals and whole communities out of material poverty while expressing God’s tangible love.

 While we do not require any particular statement of faith for either entrepreneurs or investors, why and what we do through EquityVest is rooted in our Christian faith.
-We intentionally aim to mobilize the faith-based world to enterprise solutions to poverty as a way to advance the gospel, affirm human dignity and address poverty.
-We reserve the right to limit offers on our portal to those businesses whose activities reflect Judeo-Christian values, and their mission seeks to generate lasting economic, social, environmental and spiritual benefits.
+We intentionally aim to mobilize the faith-based world to enterprise solutions as a way to advance the gospel, affirm human dignity, and address poverty.

 If these general values align, then…